Replacing all motor cargo ships by sailing cargo ships

 A world fleet of sailing cargo vessels would mean: global zero emission shipping, less cargo transported, almost 3 times as many but way smaller ships, lots of work for shipyards, more sailors, more shipping companies, more ports, more fulfilling jobs at sea and ashore.

 In the end, this is all a theoretical calculation and full of assumptions, but it does the job.
 In reality we do not know the exact development of future trade.
-We do not know the impact of other emission free logistic systems like: nitrogen and electricity.
+We do not know the impact of other emission free logistic systems like: hydrogen and electricity.
 We do not know how choices and developments of market, politics and climate disruption will play out in real time.
 But we do know, although it is a lot of work to change the shipping industry, it can be done.